What Is Microblogging & Why Should You Do It?

 LinkedIn

 LinkedIn works well for microblogging, especially in the B2B sphere.
-And it’s a nice place to start if you’re new to microblogging because it is so user friendly.
+And it’s a nice place to start if you’re new to microblogging because it is so user-friendly.

 In addition to creating longer posts of up to 1,300 characters, you can also write an article using LinkedIn’s Publishing Platform.
-Additionally, SlideShare decks are a nice way to share your microblogs with an audience, and you can tag influencers to gain more exposure.
+Additionally, you can share a PDF as a carousel on LinkedIn and connect with other key opinion leaders (KOLs).

 Tumblr